.NET 8.0 Development Container - Docker Setup & Usage Guide

 docker exec -it net8-service-net-core8-img-1 bash

-When the container is not starting or exiting unexpectedly, check the logs:
+If the container fails to start or exits unexpectedly, check the logs:

 # Get ID of container docker ps # Only returns running containers! docker ps -a # Includes stopped containers! (-a => all) docker logs [ID] # See what's going on